MAYZGitHub/mayz-toc/README.md

 - **High-Volume Traders**: Reduces slippage and trading costs, making Cardano more competitive for large-scale operations.
 - **NFT Enthusiasts**: By combining fungible and non-fungible tokens, the solution encourages innovation and broader participation within the ecosystem.

-## Project Plan
+## Project Plan and Status
 The project will proceed in phases, starting with research and planning, followed by development, testing, and public release.
 The project plan outlines the objectives, timeline, and deliverables, ensuring a structured approach to developing the Trustless OTC solution.
 Key phases include:

 1. Research and analysis of liquidity issues (Completed in Milestone 1)
 2. Creation of a detailed project plan and timeline (Completed in Milestone 1)
-3. Development of functional and technical documentation (Initiated in Milestone 1, to be completed in Milestone 2)
+3. Development of functional and technical documentation (Initiated in Milestone 1, Ccompleted in Milestone 2)
 4. Prototype development, testing, and public release

 ## Milestones